-- Inquiries of management, the Office of Internal Audit and Oversight, and others related to knowledge of fraud or suspected fraud, the fraud risk assessment process, and how fraud risks are addressed; - Considering whether fraud risk factors exist as part of our client acceptance and continuance procedures; - Disaggregated analytical procedures, primarily over revenue, and considering unusual or unexpected relationships identified in performing analytical procedures in planning the audit; - Incorporate an element of unpredictability in the selection of the nature, timing, and extent of audit procedures to be performed annually; - Identify and assess specific fraud risks based on the information gathered, and develop appropriate audit procedures to address the identified risks; - Perform additional required procedures to address the risk of management's override of controls, including
+- Inquiries of management, the Office of Internal Audit and Oversight, and others related to knowledge of fraud or suspected fraud, the fraud risk assessment process, and how fraud risks are addressed - Inquiries about matters raised before the Accountability Committee regarding fraud and alleged fraud, and dishonesty, negligence, and disregard of established Centre procedures or directives - Considering whether fraud risk factors exist as part of our client acceptance and continuance procedures - Analytical procedures, primarily over revenue, and considering unusual or unexpected relationships identified in performing analytical procedures in planning the audit - Incorporate an element of unpredictability in the selection of the nature, timing, and extent of audit procedures to be performed annually - Identify and assess specific fraud risks based on the information gathered, and develop appropriate audit procedures to address the identified risks

-- Examining journal entries and other adjustment for evidence of possible material misstatement due to fraud; - Reviewing accounting estimates for biases that could result in material misstatement due to fraud, including a retrospective review of significant prior year estimates; and - Evaluating the business rationale of significant, unusual transactions.
+- Perform additional required procedures to address the risk of management's override of controls, including - Examining journal entries and other adjustments for evidence of possible material misstatement due to fraud; - Reviewing accounting estimates for biases that could result in material misstatement due to fraud, including a retrospective review of significant prior year estimates; and - Evaluating the business rationale of significant, unusual transactions.

-If Board members are aware of any actual, suspected, or alleged fraud affecting the Centre, please disclose this matter to us as soon as practicable.
+If Board members acknowledge any actual, suspected, or alleged fraud affecting the Centre, please disclose this matter to us as soon as practicable.

 If, at any point throughout the audit, we become aware of suspected fraud involving management, employees who have significant roles in internal controls, and other cases where fraud results in a material misstatement in the financial statements, we will advise the appropriate authority on a timely basis.
-We will discuss the nature, timing, and extent of the audit procedures necessary to complete the audit.
+We will discuss with you the nature, timing, and extent of the audit procedures necessary to complete the audit.
 We will also communicate any other matters related to fraud that are, in our judgment, relevant to the Board.